 Position the first pasted length at the top of the wall with its right-hand edge running down the line you drew.
 Make sure about 5cm of excess paper is left above the top to allow for trimming.

-Once the right-hand edge is positioned, smooth the paper down with the paper-hanging brush.
-Work from the centre of the paper to the edges, making sure there are no bubbles.
+Once the right-hand edge is positioned, and vertically correct. smooth the paper down with the paper-hanging brush.
+Work from the center of the paper to the edges, making sure there are no bubbles.
 And from the top to the bottom, unfolding gently.
 Make sure the right edge stays on the pencil line.

-With the length in place, crease the top and bottom of the paper against the ceiling and skirting-board junctions.
+With the length in place, crease the top and bottom of the paper against the ceiling and baseboard board junctions.
 Gently pull the paper away from the wall and cut along the creases with scissors.
 Brush the trimmed edges back into place.

 Continue adding lengths until you reach the end of the wall.
 Chances are you’ll need to cut the final piece vertically.
 Do this as you have been trimming the top and bottom of each length of paper.
 Creating a sharp crease in the corner, pull the paper away from the wall slightly and use your wallpaper scissors to cut down.
 You could also use a very sharp Stanley knife.